profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-2007-july.md

 living in England, and I said, ‘Well, I can’t really answer that question, you’ll have to ask my teacher, Luang Por Chah, in Thailand.’
 And this he did; he came a few months later.
-Luang Por Chah and I were invited to England, and we arrived on 6^th^ May 1977.
+Luang Por Chah and I were invited to England, and we arrived on 6th May 1977.

-And your idea was that if Thailand fell to the communists, this would be a way of preserving this monastic tradition?
+*Q:* And your idea was that if Thailand fell to the communists, this would be a way of preserving this monastic tradition?

-Yes.
+*A:* Yes.
 And the thing that impressed me was that the English Sangha Trust had already been established 20 years before, in 1956, and though it had tried all kinds of things, it was essentially a trust set up to support Buddhist monks in England – so it was for the Sangha.
 There was a